-Fockler said those experiences, and winning the Spaatz Award, readied him to pursue new ambitions (pursuing an environmental science major, working toward an Air Force commission) and seize new leadership chances in the Corps of Cadets and at Norwich.
+Fockler said those experiences, and winning the Spaatz Award, readied him to pursue new ambitions (an environmental science major and an Air Force commission) and seize new leadership chances in the Corps of Cadets and at Norwich.

 “I hold no special weight on this campus; as a freshman, I’m at the bottom rung,” he said.
 “But you’ve got to start, and work your way back up to the top.”

 - Norwich museum presents “Votes for Women” centennial celebration